satpalsr/sdk/docs/server.matrix3.md

 </td><td>

-The frobenius normal of the matrix.
+The frobenius norm of the matrix.

 </td></tr>